 Targeting everyone will lead you to reach no one.
 It’s a concept that is not too difficult to understand but is all too often ignored by companies in their marketing efforts.

 Buyer Persona is a semi-fictional exemplification of your idealistic customer based on market research and actual data about your existing customers.

-Some of key characteristics you should be keen on including in your buyer persona are Age, Gender, Location, Job title(s), Family size, Income and Major challenges
+Some of the key characteristics you should be keen on including in your buyer persona are Age, Gender, Location, Job title(s), Family size, Income, and Major challenges

 Implement the 3 stages of the STP model of Marketing: